First Major Solo Museum Exhibition of Jonas Wood Opens Exclusively at the Dallas Museum of Art in March 2019

 Featuring Over 30 Works, Mid-Career Survey Explores Wood’s Imaginative Renderings of Contemporary Life

 The Dallas Museum of Art (DMA) will present the first major solo museum exhibition of work by American painter Jonas Wood.
-Bringing together approximately 35 works across 13 years of Wood’s career, the exhibition Jonas Wood traces the artist’s fascination with psychology, memory, and the self to shed light on a practice that is both deeply personal and universal.
+Bringing together 33 works across 13 years of Wood’s career, the exhibition Jonas Wood traces the artist’s fascination with psychology, memory, and the self to shed light on a practice that is both deeply personal and universal.
 It will be on view exclusively at the DMA from March 24, 2019 through July 14, 2019.

 “As a platform for creative expression, the DMA is always seeking to engage audiences with the most influential and exciting artists of our time,” said the DMA’s Eugene McDermott Director Dr. Agustín Arteaga.
 “Jonas Wood is certainly an artist whose work deserves deeper exploration and resonates with a wide audience.
 We are proud to provide this museum setting for a solo exhibition that further reveals his incredible skill, powers of observation, and distinct perspective on contemporary life.”